Drysen1/Flutter_Social_Network_UI_Concept/README.md

 # Flutter_Social_Network_UI_Concept

 An interactive UI example of a social network app using the BLoC pattern.
+The application has an adaptive layout and implements a bottombar on ipad/mobile and a topbar on the web.

 See an online example: <https://drysen1.github.io/flutter-web-examples/social-network-ui/#/>